 Bernon and Irene Smith Endowed Scholarship

-The Smith family established the Bernon and Irene Smith Endowed Scholarship in 2008 to benefit financially needy Utah Valley University, students.
+The Smith family established the Bernon and Irene Smith Endowed Scholarship in 2008 to benefit Utah Valley University students who demonstrate financial need.

 Bernon Mervin Smith was born in 1930 in Slatington, Pennsylvania.
 He served in the U.S. Navy on the USS Midway and in 1951 married Irene Ethel Adams.